martinkearn/Web-Performance-and-Compatibility-Lab/README.md

 #Web Performance and Compatibility Lab
 A lab for checking and fixing modern web interoperability issues on a simple front-end website.
-The lab looks at Microsoft Edge specifically but the principles applies to all interoperability and compatibility with all modern browsers.
-Also features an exercise on improving front-end performance.
+The lab looks at Microsoft Edge specifically but the principles applies to interoperability and compatibility with all modern browsers.
+The lab also features an exercise on improving front-end performance.

 Written as a front-end lab that can be executed on any operating system with any editing software, though [Visual Studio Code](https://code.visualstudio.com/) is the editor used in the instructions.